-- An adequate description of the land being conveyed, and
+- description of the land being conveyed

-- The signature of the grantor
+- signature of the grantor, and

 An acknowledgment is a statement that an instrument was in fact signed by the person whose signature appears on it.
-A certificate of acknowledgment is a notary public’s formal statement that the person identified the signature on the document as his own in the notary’s presence and that the person was the individual who signed the document.
+A certificate of acknowledgment is a notary public’s formal statement that the person identified the signature on the document as his or her own in the notary’s presence and that the person was, indeed, the individual who signed the document.

 If you have any questions about real estate deeds, contact a real estate attorney in your area.

 Questions for Your Attorney